bitwig/dawproject/README.md

   * Audio data (embedded or referenced)
   * Plug-in states (always embedded)
 * The format should be able to preserve as much user created data as feasible.
-* The format should be able to express the timeline structure of the exporting DAW as is, leaving it up to the importer to use this data and flatten it as needed.
+* The format should be able to express the track and timeline structures of the exporting DAW as is, leaving it up to the importer to use this data and flatten it as needed.
 * Simple to implement
 * Built upon established open standards
 * Language agnostic, no special dependencies